SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    I've reported this as rdar://16387108;
    if it doesn't get fixed, I should mention it here.

-..
-TODO: sequence isn't currently covered in Protocols. remove this comment if it is not included before release.

 .. _Functions_ConstantAndVariableParameters:

 Constant and Variable Parameters